Fundamentals of General Practice Nursing

 The programme covers essential clinical skills necessary for GPNs, including venepuncture, ear care, wound management, cervical cytology, and immunisation and vaccination training.
 Additionally, it lays the groundwork for managing chronic conditions.
 This programme is structured to develop both clinical and academic skills, preparing nurses for a successful career in General Practice Nursing.

-Whether you're just beginning your journey in general practice nursing or looking to enhance your existing skills, our guide provides valuable insights, practical tips, and up-to-date information to help you succeed.
+Whether you're just beginning your journey in general practice nursing within primary care or looking to enhance your existing skills, our guide provides valuable insights, practical tips, and up-to-date information to help you succeed.
 Explore our resources, connect with the nursing community, and take the next step in your professional journey with confidence.

 Join us as we delve into the Fundamentals of General Practice Nursing and discover the vital role you can play in transforming healthcare at the community level.